- Alexander Davies received a U.S. Patent 65883 for a slide bar adder.

 - The patent model of the device survived to our time and is kept now in the collection of National Museum of American History.

-- The carry mechanism, activated when a wheel passes 9, was implemented by a pawl.
+- The carry mechanism, activated when a wheel passes 9, was implemented by a pawl (a pivoted lever, tongue, or sliding bolt that engages with the teeth of a ratchet or cogwheel to ensure that it moves in only one direction).

-It was a metal, wood and paper instrument is with overall measurements: 4 cm x 21 cm x 8.7 cm.
+Alexander Davies’ adding machine is a metal, wood and paper instrument with overall measurements: 4 cm x 21 cm x 8.7 cm.

 The device has five continuous endless chains (metal bands), thus corresponding with the rows of figures on the board, which are counted from the top downwards, as units, tens, hundreds, thousands, and tens of thousands, as indicated by the lettering between the opening in the right section of the cover or stop-plate J’.

-The chains move in slots across a wooden frame (marked with on the patent drawing), passing around the wheels and B’.
+The chains move in slots across a wooden frame, passing around the wheels and B’.
 Flat pieces of brass cover the top of the frame on the right and the left, keeping the bands in their slots.
 The chains (bands) are made up of small flat squares of metal, with nine squares silver-colored and the tenth one brass.
 Each square has a hole at the center for inserting a peg.

 Strips of paper attached between the bands are numbered from 1 to 9.
 Moving a band to the right turns the corresponding wheel clockwise.
 The edge of this wheel, which is covered around the edge with a paper marked with the digits from 0 to 9, is visible through a window in the right piece of brass.
 The number shown increases as the wheel turns.
 A lever on the left side disengages (resets) the fourth and fifth columns.